fullmetalbrackets/blog/src/pages/blog/markdown-hacks.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "Markdown hacks"
-description: "Markdown can render A LOT of characters and symbols using specific 'entities', and can do other things like render tables and, so I made myself a list of common or handy, but easy-to-forget markdown hacks based off the official Markdown Guide."
+description: "Markdown can render A LOT of characters and symbols using specific 'entities', and can do other things like render tables, so I made myself a list of common or handy, but easy-to-forget markdown hacks based off the official Markdown Guide."
 pubDate: "September 20, 2022"
 tags:
   - web